"Building an inclusive school for all”

 The course provides a safe learning environment for school headteachers, middle management, teachers and teaching assistants, educational guides and counsellors, inspectors and administrative staff willing to challenge their mind and to engage in a 5-day course to learn and discover with and from colleagues in an international setting how to move towards inclusive education.
 It also addresses external support people, including coordination staff of education and social support services.

 The course is coordinated by the Standing Committee on Education of EASPD and organised by a consortium of European organisations and universities involved in the development of inclusive education across Europe.
-The tutors will include Annemie Jennes (VSKO, Belgium), Marleen Clissen (VSKO, Belgium), Wolfgang Plaute (Pädagogische Hochschule Salzburg, Austria) and Michael Longhino (Chance B, Austria) amongst other guest trainers.
+The tutors will include Annemie Jennes (VSKO, Belgium), Marleen Clissen (VSKO, Belgium), Wolfgang Plaute (Pädagogische Hochschule Salzburg, Austria), Michael Longhino (Chance B, Austria), Jezerka Beskovnik (Elementary school Lucija) and Dr. Andreja Klancar, Slovenia (Elementary school Lucija).

-Registrations will open soon.
+Registrations for the course are open, here.
 The 20 places available will be given on a first-come, first-served basis.

 For more information please contact: